Student Computer Purchases FAQ

 A: All members of the campus community are expected to abide by the college's Acceptable Use Policy.

 The copyright infringement policy further describes appropriate use associated with the use of file-sharing programs such as instant messaging and bit torrent clients.

 Q: Is there wireless Internet access on campus?

 A: Yes.
 Wireless Internet access is available in academic buildings, residence halls, and many public spaces.

 Q: What do I need to get my computer on the campus network?

-A: You will need your Network ID and password to register your computer on the wireless and wired networks.
+A: You will need your Lafayette credentials to register your computer on the wireless and wired networks.